ajhynes7/scikit-spatial/README.rst

 ``Point`` and ``Vector`` are based on a 1D NumPy array, and ``Points`` is based on a 2D NumPy array, where each row represents a point in space.
 The ``Line`` and ``Plane`` objects have ``Point`` and ``Vector`` objects as attributes.

-Because the computations of ``scikit-spatial`` are also based on NumPy, keyword arguments can be passed into NumPy functions.
+Because the computations of ``scikit-spatial`` are also based on NumPy, keyword arguments can be passed to NumPy functions.
 For example, a tolerance can be specified while testing for collinearity.
-The ``tol`` keyword is passed into ``np.linalg.matrix_rank``.
+The ``tol`` keyword is passed to ``numpy.linalg.matrix_rank``.

 >>> from skspatial.objects import Points